 >I'm trying to explain it in a really basic way because this is Cinemaphile but look it up

-Shut the fuck up retard.
+Shut the frick up moron.
 You don't know shit.
 You're copypasting a summary you heard on some science Youtube video and think you understand quantum mechanics, but in trying to type it out you realized you had absolutely no clue what you were talking about so you pivoted into "but I'm speaking to a bunch of le dum dums so I no bother xD" to try and hide that.

 If Buddhists are to be believed, your consciousness never actually stops, you just keep going into whatever new form is next for you.
 You as an individual being ceases, yes, but the core "you" as it were never stops ticking.
 You just keep living and dying until you actually sit down and try to break the cycle via nirvana